adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 - **Defender**: Engine and weapon sounds
 - **Other classic games**: Any POKEY-based sound can be approximated

-### Preset Philosophy
-The 64-entry preset table provides:
-- Curated starting points for common sounds
-- Examples of effective parameter combinations
-- Teaching tool for understanding GRIT
-- Quick access to proven configurations

 ---

 ## Implementation Notes

-### TypeScript Bitwise Behavior
-- JavaScript/TypeScript bitwise operations work on 32-bit signed integers
+### LFSR Implementation
+- Each primary LFSR is implemented according to its polynomial definition
-- For LFSR operations, treat values as unsigned conceptually
+- LFSR state is maintained as integers
+- Stepping is deterministic given initial state and polynomial
-- Use `>>>` (unsigned right shift) instead of `>>` (signed right shift) when appropriate
+- Use `>>>` (unsigned right shift) for bit operations in TypeScript
-- Mask operations ensure values stay in 32-bit range: `value & 0xFFFFFFFF`

-### Floating-Point Considerations
-- LFSR state is maintained as integers (32-bit)
-- **Pulse wave conversion**: Each LFSR bit becomes an audio sample
+### Pulse Wave Generation
-  - `(bit === 1) ? +1.0 : -1.0` (full amplitude pulse wave)
+- Each LFSR bit (0 or 1) is converted to a pulse wave sample: `(bit === 1) ? +1.0 : -1.0`
-  - Or `(bit === 1) ? +0.5 : -0.5` (half amplitude)
-- This creates a pulse wave with duty cycle determined by the bitstream pattern
-- No precision loss expected (32-bit fits in 53-bit mantissa)
-- Avoid floating-point operations in the LFSR stepping loop (keep it integer-based)
+- Frequency parameter controls the playback rate of these pulse waves (pitch)
+- Decimation factor controls LFSR stepping rate (how often bits are generated)
+- These are decoupled - can change pitch without affecting noise character

 ### Determinism Guarantees
 - LFSR state is fully deterministic given initial state and polynomial